Legal Aid and Reduced Rates

 Reduced rates for individuals in receipt of benefits

 We understand the difficulties some individuals on lower incomes will face following the government’s changes to legal aid from 1 April 2012.
 Whilst we continue to offer legal aid, these changes are more restrictive as to who may be entitled to public funding and many individuals who used to be entitled to legal aid in private family cases will no longer be eligible.
 Please click here to check your eligibility.
-We continue to offer legal aid for eligible individuals in private law proceedings, child care cases and mental health to eligible individuals.
+We continue to offer legal aid for eligible individuals in private law proceedings, child care cases to eligible individuals.

 We are committed to making legal advice as accessible as possible to all individuals and therefore offer reduced rates to individuals in receipt of the following benefits who are not eligible for legal aid: